Affiliate links on Android Authority may earn us a commission. Learn more.

 Emoji seem to have taken over the world, with emoticons quickly becoming a dying tongue around the inter webs.
 And for good reason; these little icons offer a convenient and friendly way to express emotions.
 Even turds look cute when pictured as emoji!
+But what about Android emoji support?

-But what about us Android users and enthusiasts?
 You may recall that for a while emoji just showed up as lame squares, and in some cases that continues to be the case.
 This is because the first major phone maker to adopt these was Apple, in an attempt to attract more users from Japan (where emoji first became popular).
 It didn’t take long for this to explode and become the amazingly popular trend it now is, with most smartphone users adopting the cute hieroglyphs.

 Want to learn more about how emoji came to be?
 We have gone through the whole story in a separate post, which you will find right above.
 What matters here is that Android now has support for emoji (and has for a while, of course), but your experience will vary depending on multiple factors.
 Our plan here is to take you through an extensive guide on the Android emoji experience.
 Shall we get started?